Nearest Neighbor and Kernel Survival Analysis: Nonasymptotic Error Bounds and Strong Consistency Rates: Details on Experimental Results

 \textbf{Extended results.} We now present extended experimental results that also include Epanechnikov and truncated Gaussian kernels for the $k$-NN, \textsc{cdf-reg}, and kernel estimators.
 The truncated Gaussian kernel is of the form $K(s)=\exp(-\frac{s^2}{2\sigma^2})\ind\{s\le1\}$ for standard deviation/scale parameter $\sigma>0$.
 We have results for $\sigma\in\{1,2,3\}$.
 The concordance indices are reported for the \textsc{pbc}, \textsc{gbsg2}, \textsc{recid}, and \textsc{kidney} datasets in Figures~\ref{fig:pbc}, \ref{fig:gbsg2}, \ref{fig:recid}, and \ref{fig:kidney}.

-We also report our IPEC score variant given in equation~\eqref{eq:our-magic-IPEC} (with $\theta_{\text{LB}}=10^{-6}$) in Figures~\ref{fig:pbc-ipec}, \ref{fig:gbsg2-ipec}, \ref{fig:recid-ipec}, and \ref{fig:kidney-ipec}.
-Note that this IPEC score requires a user-specified time horizon $\timeHorizon$.
-For a given dataset, we set the time horizon to be the 75th percentile of the observed times in the training data (when using other percentiles that are at least the 50th percentile, although the IPEC scores can be different, the relative performance between the methods remains about the same).
-For our IPEC score variant, the algorithms with best performance changes slightly from what we get using the concordance index.
-Consistently, random survival forests has lower IPEC score than the adaptive kernel method and tends to have the lowest IPEC score for the \textsc{gbsg2}, \textsc{recid}, and \textsc{kidney} datasets.
-For these three datasets, the adaptive kernel method tends to have performance that is on par with the second best method.
+We also report our integrated Brier score variant given in equation~\eqref{eq:IBS-variant} (with $\theta_{\text{LB}}=10^{-6}$) in Figures~\ref{fig:pbc-ibs}, \ref{fig:gbsg2-ibs}, \ref{fig:recid-ibs}, and \ref{fig:kidney-ibs}.
+Note that this integrated Brier score requires a user-specified time horizon $\timeHorizon$.
+For a given dataset, we set the time horizon to be the 75th percentile of the observed times in the training data (when using other percentiles that are at least the 50th percentile, although the integrated Brier scores can be different, the relative performance between the methods remains about the same).
+In terms of our integrated Brier score variant, which algorithms achieve the best performance changes from what we get using the concordance index.
+Consistently, random survival forests achieves lower (i.e., better) integrated Brier scores than the adaptive kernel method and tends to have the lowest scores for the \textsc{gbsg2}, \textsc{recid}, and \textsc{kidney} datasets.
+For these three larger datasets, the adaptive kernel method tends to achieve integrated Brier scores that are second best.
 Similar to the case of concordance indices, for the smallest dataset \textsc{pbc}, weighted versions of $k$-NN using $\ell_2$ distance have the best performance.